Are you planning a trip to Montreal?

 Soak in the culture of the French Quarter on your way to see the Notre-Dame Basilica’s majestic structure.

-Other fun highlights on the sightseeing tour include Chinatown, Bonsecours Market, and Place Ville Marie.
+Other fun highlights on sightseeing tours include Chinatown, Bonsecours Market, and Place Ville Marie.

 Montreal has the largest underground network, and it is just waiting to be explored.